 2. Marketing Matters

 No matter how well-known your company may be, you still need to market any new job openings.
+This should all be part of your overall behavioral health marketing strategy!
 The job market is becoming increasingly competitive and it is no longer enough to add a job listing on your website.

 When marketing not only should you talk about the job and its requirements but also your organization and culture.